Iah (queen): Biography

 Little is known for certain about the origin and life of Iah.
-She bore the title of king's daughter (S3t-nswt), which indicates that she was the daughter of pharaoh, possibly Intef II, but this remains conjectural.
+She bore the title of king's daughter (Sȝt-nswt), which indicates that she was the daughter of a king, possibly Intef II, but this remains conjectural.
 Her name is a reference to Iah, an Egyptian Moon god.

-Iah was married to pharaoh Intef III, although the important title king's wife is not attested for her.
+Iah was married to king Intef III, although the important title king's wife is not attested for her.
 Their children were: